-This hearing was convened in response to an Application for Dispute Resolution, in which the Tenant applied for the return of double her security deposit and to recover the filing fee from the Landlord for the cost of filing this application.
+This hearing was convened in response to an Application for Dispute Resolution, in which the Tenant applied for the return of her security deposit and to recover the filing fee from the Landlord for the cost of filing this application.

-The Tenant stated that copies of the Application for Dispute Resolution and Notice of Hearing were sent to the Landlord via registered mail at the service address noted on the Application, on April 08, 2010.
-The Tenant cited a Canada Post tracking number to corroborate this statement.
-These documents are deemed to have been served in accordance with section 89 of the Residential Tenancy Act (Act), however the Landlord did not appear at the hearing.
+The Tenant stated that on October 19, 2012 copies of the Application for Dispute Resolution and Notice of Hearing were sent to each Landlord, via registered mail, at the service address noted on the Application for Dispute Resolution.
+Canada Post documentation was submitted that corroborates this statement.
+These documents are deemed to have been served in accordance with section 89 of the Residential Tenancy Act (Act), however neither Landlord appeared at the hearing.